Soft Gluten-Free Dinner Rolls are easy to make! The rolls bake up soft and tender. Perfect recipe for a first-time bread baker.

 Replace the milk with an equal amount of dairy-free milk.

-Replace the butter in the dough with an equal amount of canola oil.
+Replace the butter in the dough with an equal amount of dairy-free butter or canola oil.

-Brush the baked rolls with olive oil.
-(Optional)
+Brush the baked rolls with melted dairy-free butter or olive oil.

 Brandi says